Check out our step by step tutorial and learn how to make adorable little penguin figurines from blank spun cotton shapes.

-● Spun cotton balls and spun cotton eggs.
+● 12mm spun cotton balls and 20mm spun cotton eggs.

 ● Some glue.
-Tacky glue or a glue gun are recommended.
+You can use white tacky glue or a glue gun.

 ● Black paint and a paint brush.
 Acrylic word well and dries fast.
 It’s also fine to use a black marker.

-● A little pice of orange foam pad for the beak and feet.
+● A little piece of orange foam pad for the beak and feet.
 A piece of cardboard or strong paper painted orange would work too.

 ● A pair of scissors.